INN/docs/how-to-work-with-us/consulting.md

 -  **For non-member non-profit organizations** we offer a substantially reduced hourly rate of $85 per hour.
 -  **For non-member, for-profit organizations** our regular hourly rate is $150 per hour.

-Rates are subject to change but once we agree to an hourly rate we will honor it per the terms of your contract.
+Rates are subject to change, but once we agree to an hourly rate we will honor it per the terms of your contract.

-Contracts will typically be project-based and we will bill twice monthly for the actual hours worked during the preceding two week period.
+Contracts will typically be project based and we will bill twice monthly for the actual hours worked during the preceding two week period.
 Under certain circumstances we may agree to do fixed bid contracts but we believe it's typically more fair for both parties to charge for actual hours worked.

 **I have ongoing tech needs but we're not ready to hire a full-time staff member yet, can you help?**